Plombo/vcromclaim/README.md

   sound data to BRR and restoring the BRR data to its original place in the ROM.
 * Can extract Space Harrier (Arcade).
 * Automatically extracts the built-in manuals in VC games.
-* Automatically extracts saves for most formats, except PC Engine / TurboGrafx16 / TurboGrafx CD.
+* Automatically extracts saves for most formats.
 * Displays useful debugging information in the extraction process.
 * Cross-platform - compatible with Linux, Windows, Mac OS X, and any other platform supported by Python.